UniMath/agda-unimath/src/set-theory/Cantor-Schröder-Bernstein.lagda.md

 ### Preparation

-For any map $f : A \to A$, we can define its iterated compositions.
+For any map `f : A → A`, we can define its iterated compositions.
 It's needed due to define `is-g-point` notion in the proof.

 ```agda
 _^_ :  {l1 : Level} {A : UU l1} → (A → A) → ℕ → (A → A)